 Not a patient of Dr. Emily’s yet, but would like to be?

-Schedule yourself an Initial Inquiry Phone Call –
+Schedule yourself a free Discovery Call –

-a free, 30-minute chat with Dr. Emily to discuss your health goals and concerns,
+to chat with Dr. Emily to discuss your health goals and concerns,

 to see if you both feel like you’re a good fit!